-HPS 2501/Phil 2600 Philosophy of Science Fall 2011
+HPS 2501/Phil 2600 Philosophy of Science Fall 2014

 Back to course documents.

-(a) You are required to submit the small warm up exercise and then your choice of THREE only of the short papers described below.
+(a) You are required to submit the warm up exercise and then your choice of THREE only of the short papers described below.

 (c) The short papers are intended to be short--500 to 1000 words--but rich in content.
 In counting the words, footnotes are included, but not the list of references.

 (d) The papers are due one week after the last paper of the relevant section has been read in class.
+(Dealines listed below.)

-(e) Papers will be graded according to how well they clearly state a thesis in philosophy of science and argue cogently for it.
+(e) Papers will be graded according to how well they state clearly a thesis in philosophy of science and argue cogently for it.
 See policies on papers.

 (f) Remember also my policies late submission.
 (Don't.)